 Your child's increasing wellbeing: a visual guide

-While the graphic above offers the big picture, progress is rarely linear, and every child has their ups and downs in different domains.
+While the graphic above shows the big picture, progress is rarely linear.
+Every child has ups and downs across different areas.
 This week’s weighing freaked them out and meals are hard again.
-At the same time, they’re more like their old self, engaging with you, with friends.
-Their body image is often the last thing to return to ‘normal’: indeed time is one of the healing factors.
+At the same time, they’re more like their old self, engaging with you and with friends.
+Body image is often the last thing to return to ‘normal’: indeed time is one of the healing factors.

 What is this method called?

 There are variants of this method, and they’re so similar that we parents don’t need to worry about which we’re getting.
-For an umbrella term I’ll use the words ‘family therapy’ or a ‘family-based approach’.
+As an umbrella term, I’ll use the words ‘family therapy’ or ‘family-based approach’.

 Choose a family-based approach first

-Further down the line, other methods can be useful as adjuncts.
-Nowadays most treatment providers claim to deliver ‘evidence-based’ treatment and ‘family therapy’.
+Nowadays, most treatment providers claim to deliver ‘evidence-based’ treatment and ‘family therapy’.
 But are they?
-Check that any reference to ‘family therapy’ is not about ‘fixing’ the family – quite the opposite, it’s about making good use of wonderful parents:
+Check that their ‘family therapy’ is not about ‘fixing’ the family.
+It should be about valuing and making good use of wonderful parents:

 “Treatment with the family as opposed to treatment of the family”

-In Chapter 12 I offer a checklist to help you choose good treatment.
-Briefly, for now, the following indicates that a method is not family-based:
+In Chapter 12, I provide a checklist to help you choose good treatment.
+As a quick guide, any of the following indicate that a method is not family-based:

-- It’s mostly one-on-one sessions between your child and the therapist
+- It relies mainly on individual sessions between your child and the therapist

-- The focus right from the start is on getting the patient motivated and taking responsibility for their recovery
+- The focus from the start is on motivating your child or having them take responsibility for their recovery

-- There’s an emphasis on looking for some ‘underlying causes’
+- There’s an emphasis on searching for ‘underlying causes’

-- Parents are to stand back or just make gentle suggestions
+- Parents are to stand back or only make gentle suggestions

-- Parents are seen less as a precious resource and more as a problem
+- Parents are seen as part of the problem rather than a precious resource

-A family-based approach may not work for you, and there are individual therapies that have a relatively good evidence base, but only as a second choice (more in Chapter 12).
-For now, to put it simply, your child needs your help.
+A family-based approach may not work for you, and there are individual therapies that have a relatively good evidence base – but only as a second choice (more in Chapter 12).
+For now, put simply: your child needs you, and your skilled support will make all the difference.
+A great treatment team will lead the way – and I hope this book helps you too.

 One size fits all?

 Your clinicians’ level of expertise matters.
-What’s their training in the family-based method?
-Do they have experience with a wide variety of patients, including those with co-occurring disorders or autism?
-Are they willing to problem-solve with you, or do they stick to rigid protocols?
-Are the opposite protocols in place elsewhere, and if so, who’s right?
-Within my country’s national health service, I see major differences in goal weights, whether to weigh open or blind, whether to give a meal plan, and so on.
+What training do they have in the family-based method?
+Do they have experience with a wide range of patients, including those who are neurodivergent and those with a co-occurring disorder?
+Are they willing to problem-solve alongside you, or do they stick rigidly to protocols?
+Are the opposite protocols being used elsewhere – and if so, who’s right?
+Within the UK’s national health service, I see major differences in goal weights, whether to weigh open or blind, whether meal plans are provided, and so on.

-A rule of thumb is that the less experienced the clinician, the more they should consult the treatment manual (just like someone who’s not an experienced cook would be wise to stick to recipes).
-Basically, we ‘don’t know what we don’t know’, especially when we don’t keep abreast of the field.
-Some of the truths we are so dogmatic about today will be overturned by a piece of research tomorrow.
-From the authors of the Maudsley service manual:
+A rule of thumb is that the less experienced the clinician, the more they should consult the treatment manual (just as an inexperienced cook is wise to stick to recipes).
+Basically, we ‘don’t know what we don’t know’, especially when we don’t keep up with the field.
+Some of dogmas we hold firmly today may be overturned tomorrow’s research.

 Daniel Le Grange, co-author of the FBT manual, worries when we ‘see the manual and its guidance with a bit too much rigidity’ and wants us to retain ‘an appropriate sense of fluidity’:

-In this book, I aim to highlight what usually works best as well as variations that might be great for some – and terrible for others.
-I find the adaptations made by parents of autistic youngsters particularly instructive[xii] – if only because they highlight how one person’s solution is someone else’s flop.
+In this book, I aim to highlight what usually works best, as well as variations that might be great for some – and terrible for others.
+I find the adaptations made by parents of autistic youngsters particularly instructive.

 “Our 11-year old son seemed different –actively suicidal, with school a huge contributor to massive anxiety.
 I felt a great deal of anxiety and despair as we tried to implement the tools of family-based therapy but saw complete failure repeatedly.
 The phrases you suggest for mealtimes just made him madder, sarcastic.
 What helped was to be kind, calm and confident, remove stressors, and to involve him in some of the meal preparation.”

-There are many everyday questions which have no scientific answers.
-How long to persist with this difficult meal?
-How much rudeness to tolerate?
+There are many everyday questions without scientific answers.
+How long should we persist with a difficult meal?
+How much rudeness should we tolerate?
 Will rewards help or hinder?
-To cope with uncertainty, set up experiments and draw your own conclusions.
+It’s OK, though, because you’re the expert on your child: run small experiments, and you’ll know what works best.

-Unless there is a risk of suicide or serious self-harm, and unless the co-occurring condition makes eating disorder treatment impossible, the general rule is to treat the eating disorder as a priority because:
+Unless a person is at significant risk of suicide or serious self-harm, and unless the co-occurring condition makes eating disorder treatment impossible, the general rule is to treat the eating disorder as a priority because:

-- it presents the greatest risk to health.
+- it poses the greatest risk to health.

-- as the eating disorder recedes, many of the other problems usually do so as well.
+- as the eating disorder recedes, many of the other problems usually ease too.

-- psychological treatment for a co-occurring condition may be a waste of time while your child is malnourished.
+- psychological treatment for a co-occurring condition may be ineffective while your child is malnourished.

 There are plenty of exceptions to the general rule, so do seek out specialists who can advise you.